-EVALUATION CRITERIA FOR OSU FELLOWSHIPS
+EVALUATION CRITERIA FOR FELLOWSHIPS INCLUDE THE FOLLOWING:

 Does the applicant clearly define the subject of study, the problem at issue within this subject, and present an appropriate method of carrying out this study within the proposed award period?

 Is the expected outcome of this proposal made clear, i.e., the publication and/or other presentations of the results of study?